Lis-Krzysztof/STP_data_analyst/README.md

 Please be aware that the API used in this program may not support all currencies.
 As a result, the program may generate empty values for those currencies that are not supported.
 You can refer to the list of supported currencies at Supported Currencies for further information.

 # PySpark

+All code for pyspark exercise is available in exercise_pyspark.ipynb.